Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

-- Ice helps decrease swelling and pain.
-Ice may also help prevent tissue damage.
+- Apply ice to help decrease swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your coccyx for 15 to 20 minutes every hour or as directed.

 - Sleep on a firm mattress.
 Place a pillow under your knees if you sleep on your back.
 Or, sleep on your side with a pillow between your knees.
 This will decrease pain and tension in your coccyx and back.

 Call your local emergency number (911 in the US) if: